Lanthanum: Occurrence and production

 Lanthanum makes up 39 mg/kg of the Earth's crust, behind neodymium at 41.5 mg/kg and cerium at 66.5 mg/kg.
-Despite being among the so-called "rare earth metals", lanthanum is thus not rare at all, but it is historically so-named because it is rarer than "common earths" such as lime and magnesia, and at the time it was recognized only a few deposits were known.
-Lanthanum is also ruefully considered a 'rare earth' metal because the process to mine it is difficult, time-consuming, and expensive.
-Lanthanum is rarely the dominant lanthanide found in the rare earth minerals, and in their chemical formulas it is usually preceded by cerium.
+Despite being among the so-called "rare-earth metals", lanthanum is thus not rare at all, but it is historically named so because it is rarer than "common earths" such as lime and magnesia, and at the time it was recognized only a few deposits were known.
+Lanthanum is also considered a "rare-earth" metal because the process to mine it is difficult, time-consuming, and expensive.
+Lanthanum is rarely the dominant lanthanide found in the rare-earth minerals, and in their chemical formulas it is usually preceded by cerium.
 Rare examples of La-dominant minerals are monazite-(La) and lanthanite-(La).